-Questions are written in intentionally complicated ways, which is not typically the case with the teacher-created tests you take during your school career.
+Questions may be written in intentionally complicated ways, which is not typically the case with the teacher-created tests you take during your school career.

-Many standardized college admissions test items are not even written as question themselves, but instead give you lengthy stems to complete with even lengthier answer options.
+Many standardized college admissions test items are not even written as questions themselves, but instead give you lengthy stems to complete with even lengthier answer options.

 Having specific strategies to help you navigate these confusing items at an efficient pace is critical to your success.
 At KD College Prep, we specialize in college admissions testing rather than tutoring all types of school content.

 Your instructors will explain not only why the correct answers are correct, but also why the incorrect answers options do not work.

 They will help you see patterns in your incorrect responses, while a lively in-person discussion with your classmates at one of our campuses will help cement this information in your mind in a way that would be difficult for an online test prep option to rival.

 When testing, you will also be battling the clock.

 The SAT test boasts 145 items and only 180 minutes of testing time, so you will be answering them at a rate of approximately one every minute and a quarter.

 The ACT test ups the ante even more, requiring you to push through 215 items in only 175 minutes, meaning you’ll need to clock in at just over three quarters of a minute per question.

 At KD College Prep we offer many practice exams (up to 29 tests your junior year alone).